Introduction to Facial Fat Transfer

 There is no ideal age.
 If you are interested in enhancing or creating more volume in specific areas of the face then facial fat grafting or fat injections could be for you.
 The procedure can treat sunken cheeks, deep-set eyes, nasolabial folds or nose to mouthlines and the chin.
 We see patients in their 30’s, 40’s, 50s, 60s and 70s.

 Candidates should be close to their ideal body weight and have enough fat available for harvesting to ensure the best results.
 Slim patients may have less fat available, which can affect their suitability for the procedure.
+We have had patients whereby we have asked that they try to gain some weight to be able to perform the procedure.

 Get In Touch